 - Contributor to Buzzfeed

-- Broadcast of short film on APTN
+- Broadcast short films on APTN, documentary Channel

 - Crew on a variety of APTN programming including: lifestyle series Fit First; kids series Planet Echo, live coverage of the 2010 Olympics

 - Screened films in festivals around the world

 - Won pitching contests including RBC Emerging Filmmaker and MTS Stories From Home

 - Edited a Hollywood trailer and working as a professional editor in the industry